Technological Change (in my life) part-2

 Epiphany 15: Big Data renders first-past-the-post voting as irrelevant

-- Demographics and Demographic
+- Demographics and Demographic Analysis

 - Big Data

-Facebook and Cambridge Analytica - A summary of what happened
+Facebook and 'Cambridge Analytica' - a summary of what happened

 election of 2016

-re: BREXIT vote of 2016
+Wikipedia: BREXIT vote of 2016

 Comments - Observations

 - Facebook sold access to their customer data.
-Their business partners included Global
+One of their

-- This was not illegal -and- all Facebook users involved "clicked through" acceptance agreements which most people never
+- This was not illegal -and- all Facebook users involved "clicked through" acceptance agreements which

-app called This Is Your
+Kogan created a Facebook app / questionnaire called This Is Your Digital Life

-- Aleksandr Kogan's company, Global Science Research, sold his questionnaire data to Cambridge Analytica,
+- Aleksandr Kogan's company, Global Science Research, sold his questionnaire data to Cambridge Analytica, a data mining firm:

 Campaign prior to the British BREXIT referendum

-- The results of the voluntary questionnaire were run through a psychographic analysis which
+- The results of the voluntary questionnaire were run through a psychographic analysis which resulted in

 - It is now believed that Cambridge Analytica collected data on 87 million Facebook users